Where are they now? - Others

 Continuum, Mantra Vega, worked with Francis Dunnery, Jon Anderson,

-Steve Hackett, Steven Wilson, Genesis, ex-Giraffe).
+Steve Hackett, Steven Wilson, Genesis, ex-Giraffe),

 In a Mar